Tag: personal improvement

 Often, these individuals are reluctant to seeking help despite their profound distress.
 Intrusive thoughts are incredibly normal, but they shouldn’t interfere with your quality of life.
 While banishing them is easier said than done, some techniques show promise for helping people deal with unwanted thoughts and the angst they cause.

 Hey folks!
 This week, PHCI’s curriculum director, Erin Power is answering your questions about cheat days, how to handle hunger during intermittent fasting, and the best thing to do when you get the chills.
 Keep asking your questions over in the Mark’s Daily Apple Facebook group or post them in the comments below.
 John asked: “I’ve been doing intermittent fasting for a few months and it’s working well, but I get hungry after 14 hours or so.
 Wondering if it’s best to try to muscle through the hunger when I feel it kick in or should I just eat?”
 There are several different ways to practice intermittent fasting and they all have proven disease-fighting and anti-agent benefits.
 There’s the popular 12:12, 16:8, 18:6, and 20:4 methods, alternate day fasting, multi-day fasting, and really any way you can slice a period of time.
 The best way to figure out which method is right for you though, is to experiment.
 A longer fast may have worked for you in the past, but the human body is a miraculous and adaptable organism.
 What felt great at one point might not be in your best interest now.
 And if you’re feeling tempted to push yourself to resist eating for a few extra hours, thinking more is better, let me remind you that there’s no award given to the person who can fast the longest.
 You’re also not going to have your IF card pulled if you decide to eat outside your original window.
 Everything about our culture seems to discourage us from listening to what our bodies are telling us.
 We somehow believe that other people know us better than we do.
 Listen, if something isn’t working, my body will tell me, and I trust that.
 I try to teach my clients the same thing: to trust the signals they get from within; rather than relying on what a scientific paper, influencer, or so-called-expert tells them is going to prolong their life or bestow them with optimal health.
 So, instead of pushing through the pain (or hunger in your case), what if you took that hunger as a sign?
 What if you honored your body by listening to your grumbling stomach and sluggish energy levels and gave it the fuel it was asking for?
-I know meditation is good for me, but I don’t know how to start.
-I’ve tried to meditate before, but my mind is too busy.
-It sounds easy, but it feels hard.
-Not sure what the hype is all about?
-Find out why millions of people have been meditating for thousands of years.
-Meditate with us for 21 days, complete with video meditations, a tracker, and community support!
 How Do You Recognize Your Body’s Signals?
 Stop a few times a day and take inventory of your body.
 Identify any sensations going on – what’s happening in your stomach, your jaw, your shoulders, your focus, and your mind.
 Record the negative and positive feelings you observe, then connect the dots.
-Is … Continue reading “Ask a Health Coach: What’s Your Body Trying to Tell You?”
+Is your focus starting to wane because you haven’t eaten in awhile?
+Are your shoulders tense because you haven’t stepped outside all day?
+Adjust as necessary.
+What happens when you decide to break your fast with an epic protein-forward meal vs continuing to muscle through the hunger?
+Are you satisfied and satiated instead of unfocused?
+Experiment with responding to your body’s signs and see what happens.
+As I mentioned, I’m … Continue reading “Ask a Health Coach: What’s Your Body Trying to Tell You?”

 Starting a diet?
 A new workout routine?
 A weight-loss regimen?
 If you’re most people, you’re ready to approach your health endeavors with a white-knuckle, uber-disciplined mentality.
 As a culture, we thrive on it.
 We get a pat on the back for how much we can sacrifice.
 For what we’re able to limit.
 For how much we can push and how long we can go without.
 We see it all the time too.
 Sugar detoxes, juice cleanses, or that ridiculous “75 Hard Challenge” that made the rounds on TikTok last year.
 We get the message that in order to succeed, we have to embrace the suck, believing that by depriving ourselves we can have what we want.
 Problem is, approaching your health and fitness goals from a place of lack typically leads to more lack.
 Meaning, instead of feeling inspired, energetic, and focused, you end up depleted, grumpy, and ultimately, too discouraged to keep it up.
 Do You Have a Lack Mentality?
 I can’t tell you how many times I’ve talked to clients who’ve said that doing one diet or another “worked for them.”
 They tell me how they lost tons of weight by eliminating all fruit or bread or wine.
 To which I typically reply, “if it worked so well, why are you working with me?”
 That’s the catch, right?
 When you look at things through the lens of what you can’t have or can’t do, that’s all you see — that’s called a lack (or scarcity) mentality.
 In contrast, when you look at what you get to do, getto eat, or get to become, a whole world of possibilities starts to open up.
 This is what’s known as an abundance mentality.
 Examples of Lack Mentality Always wondering what you’ll need to give up Believing you can’t have certain things Feeling jealous of others Withholding calories, foods, or joy in general Waiting for the “other shoe to drop” especially when things are going well Examples of Abundance Mentality Noticing what you can be grateful for in life Being open-minded and compassionate Thinking about how your actions can benefit others Believing that anything is possible – and that you’re worthy of achieving it Respecting and appreciating your body for the miracle it is Are You Team Lack or Team Abundance?
 Initially coined in the best-seller, The 7 Habits of Highly Effective People, author Stephen R. Covey refers to scarcity mentality as seeing life as a finite pie, so if one person takes a big piece, that leaves less for others, whereas with an abundance mentality, the belief is that there’s plenty for everyone.
 The pandemic has shed a lot of light on how we as a culture tend to operate (toilet paper shortage anyone?).
 Fear of the unknown causes us to think with more of a scarcity mindset.
 Which, as we witnessed over the past year, was actually accurate in certain instances.
 But for some, this type of mindset isn’t exclusive to the pandemic.
 People who struggle with a lack mentality … Continue reading “Could a Lack Mentality Be Holding You Back?”